There are basically two kinds of chicken you can buy: crossbreeds—also known as hybrids, and breeds.

 Crossbreeds — commercial colour-sexed browns

 Crossbreeding—also called hybridization, is a common strategy for maximizing yields in agriculture, with the crossbred plant/animal being superior in performance to either parent.
 As the term implies, crossbreeds are produced by the mating of two or more different breeds together.
 Hybrid colour-sexed browns (CSBs) are the mainstay of the Australian layer industry and include the Hy-Line Brown (Hy-Line International, Erich Wesjohann Group)—probably the most common , Lohmann Brown (Lohmann Tierzucht, Erich Wesjohann Group), ISA Brown (Hendrix Genetics) and Bond Brown (Bond Enterprises, Queensland).
-CSBs lay a brown egg (light-medium), which is the Australian preference.
+CSBs lay a brown egg, the Australian preference.
 Their production involves a convenient colour sexing strategy : when a gold cock is crossed with a silver hen, female chicks have brown down while males have yellow down.
 For example, among common breeds this is seen when a Rhode Island Red cock is crossed with a Light Sussex hen .
 This cross produces a CSB known as the Blacktail, popular in the United Kingdom.
 Both breeds have the columbian gene, which gives the black tail and neck feathers.
 While Hy-Lines, Lohmanns, ISAs etc. were developed separately, they look alike because the feather colour genetics for sexing is the same and they have been selected for similar performance traits.
 With this in mind note that the name ‘ISA Brown’ is often used generically for any CSB.

 The gold and silver breeds crossed to produce the commercial CSBs probably do not correspond closely to any known breed, although youll come across anecdotes to the contrary.
 For example, it is sometimes claimed that the ISA Brown is a two-way (two-breed) cross between a Rhode Island Red cock and a Rhode Island White hen, although there is no evidence for this.
 On the other hand it is probable Hy-Line Browns derive predominantly from Leghorn varieties .
 Regardless of the orginating breeds, after decades of selective breeding to improve performance of the hybrids [5,6] the commercial breeds would now be distinct, with their genetic profile known only to the company.
 Lohmann Browns are produced from a four-way cross and indeed virtually all commercial poultry worldwide are produced in this way .
 An exception is the Bond Brown, which is a two-way cross between a Rhode Island Red cock and a Rhode Island White hen—as stated on the company web site.